Jefferies Financial Group Weighs in on Hancock Whitney Co.’s Q1 2021 Earnings (NASDAQ:HWC)

 Hancock Whitney Co.
-(NASDAQ:HWC) – Jefferies Financial Group increased their Q1 2021 earnings per share estimates for Hancock Whitney in a research note issued to investors on Friday, April 9th.
-Jefferies Financial Group analyst C. Haire now anticipates that the company will post earnings per share of $0.93 for the quarter, up from their prior forecast of $0.92.
-Jefferies Financial Group has a “Buy” rating and a $42.00 price target on the stock.
+(NASDAQ:HWC) – Equities researchers at Jefferies Financial Group upped their Q1 2021 EPS estimates for shares of Hancock Whitney in a note issued to investors on Friday, April 9th.
+Jefferies Financial Group analyst C. Haire now expects that the company will post earnings per share of $0.93 for the quarter, up from their prior forecast of $0.92.
+Jefferies Financial Group currently has a “Buy” rating and a $42.00 target price on the stock.
 Jefferies Financial Group also issued estimates for Hancock Whitney’s Q2 2021 earnings at $0.94 EPS and FY2022 earnings at $3.75 EPS.

+Several other brokerages have also recently issued reports on HWC.
+Raymond James raised shares of Hancock Whitney from an “outperform” rating to a “strong-buy” rating in a research note on Tuesday.
+Zacks Investment Research lowered Hancock Whitney from a “strong-buy” rating to a “hold” rating and set a $45.00 price target on the stock. in a report on Tuesday, March 9th.
+Finally, TheStreet lowered Hancock Whitney from a “b-” rating to a “c” rating in a report on Wednesday, March 10th.
+Two investment analysts have rated the stock with a hold rating, four have issued a buy rating and one has given a strong buy rating to the company.
+The stock has an average rating of “Buy” and a consensus price target of $35.00.

-Hancock Whitney (NASDAQ:HWC) last announced its quarterly earnings data on Tuesday, January 19th.
+Hancock Whitney (NASDAQ:HWC) last announced its earnings results on Tuesday, January 19th.
 The company reported $1.17 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.90 by $0.27.
+Hancock Whitney had a negative net margin of 4.01% and a negative return on equity of 1.58%.
 The company had revenue of $320.64 million for the quarter, compared to analysts’ expectations of $319.07 million.
-Hancock Whitney had a negative return on equity of 1.58% and a negative net margin of 4.01%.
-During the same quarter in the prior year, the firm earned $1.06 earnings per share.
+During the same quarter in the previous year, the company posted $1.06 EPS.

-Institutional investors have recently made changes to their positions in the stock.
-Comerica Bank grew its position in Hancock Whitney by 17.3% during the 4th quarter.
-Comerica Bank now owns 129,920 shares of the company’s stock worth $4,959,000 after purchasing an additional 19,162 shares during the last quarter.
-Victory Capital Management Inc. lifted its stake in shares of Hancock Whitney by 5.7% during the fourth quarter.
-Victory Capital Management Inc. now owns 1,493,124 shares of the company’s stock worth $50,796,000 after buying an additional 80,641 shares during the period.
-Neville Rodie & Shaw Inc. purchased a new stake in shares of Hancock Whitney during the first quarter valued at $204,000.
-American International Group Inc. increased its position in shares of Hancock Whitney by 12.0% in the 4th quarter.
-American International Group Inc. now owns 233,849 shares of the company’s stock valued at $7,956,000 after acquiring an additional 25,119 shares during the period.
-Finally, ProShare Advisors LLC raised its stake in Hancock Whitney by 57.7% in the 4th quarter.
-ProShare Advisors LLC now owns 25,902 shares of the company’s stock worth $881,000 after acquiring an additional 9,481 shares during the last quarter.
-73.41% of the stock is owned by hedge funds and other institutional investors.
+The business also recently disclosed a quarterly dividend, which was paid on Monday, March 15th.
+Investors of record on Monday, March 8th were issued a $0.27 dividend.
+The ex-dividend date of this dividend was Friday, March 5th.
+This represents a $1.08 annualized dividend and a yield of 2.56%.
+Hancock Whitney’s dividend payout ratio (DPR) is currently 26.93%.

-In other Hancock Whitney news, insider Joseph S. Exnicios sold 4,821 shares of the stock in a transaction dated Thursday, January 28th.
-The stock was sold at an average price of $35.37, for a total value of $170,518.77.
-Following the completion of the sale, the insider now directly owns 19,470 shares in the company, valued at $688,653.90.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, insider Cecil W. Knight, Jr. sold 2,300 shares of the firm’s stock in a transaction dated Wednesday, February 24th.
-The stock was sold at an average price of $40.88, for a total value of $94,024.00.
-Following the completion of the sale, the insider now directly owns 27,528 shares of the company’s stock, valued at approximately $1,125,344.64.
+In other Hancock Whitney news, insider Joseph S. Exnicios sold 4,821 shares of the business’s stock in a transaction dated Thursday, January 28th.
+The shares were sold at an average price of $35.37, for a total transaction of $170,518.77.
+Following the sale, the insider now directly owns 19,470 shares in the company, valued at $688,653.90.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, insider Cecil W. Knight, Jr. sold 2,300 shares of the business’s stock in a transaction dated Wednesday, February 24th.
+The stock was sold at an average price of $40.88, for a total transaction of $94,024.00.
+Following the sale, the insider now owns 27,528 shares in the company, valued at $1,125,344.64.
 The disclosure for this sale can be found here.
-0.98% of the stock is owned by insiders.
+0.98% of the stock is currently owned by insiders.

-The company also recently declared a quarterly dividend, which was paid on Monday, March 15th.
-Stockholders of record on Monday, March 8th were issued a $0.27 dividend.
-This represents a $1.08 dividend on an annualized basis and a dividend yield of 2.56%.
-The ex-dividend date was Friday, March 5th.
-Hancock Whitney’s dividend payout ratio is currently 26.93%.
+Large investors have recently modified their holdings of the business.
+Toronto Dominion Bank purchased a new stake in Hancock Whitney during the fourth quarter worth about $61,000.
+Carolina Wealth Advisors LLC acquired a new position in shares of Hancock Whitney during the first quarter worth about $107,000.
+Neville Rodie & Shaw Inc. acquired a new position in shares of Hancock Whitney during the first quarter worth about $204,000.
+LPL Financial LLC grew its position in shares of Hancock Whitney by 8.6% during the third quarter.
+LPL Financial LLC now owns 11,148 shares of the company’s stock worth $210,000 after buying an additional 880 shares in the last quarter.
+Finally, Crescent Capital Consulting LLC acquired a new position in shares of Hancock Whitney during the fourth quarter worth about $213,000.
+Institutional investors own 73.41% of the company’s stock.

 Hancock Whitney Company Profile